 Techniques used by health care professionals to minimize the illegal acquisition of opioid analgesics by those with no medical need have included urine drug tests, pill counts, survey instruments, medication use agreements, and the review of electronic prescription monitoring program reports.
-So now, let’s take a look at some clinical strategies to minimize the risk of prescription drug abuse and diversion.
+So now, let’s take a look at prescription drug abuse – clinical strategies to minimize risk.

 While these activities have undoubtedly achieved some level of success, they have failed to stem the tide of increased prescription drug abuse.
 A shift in focus of diversion prevention from health care provider behaviors toward pharmaceutical product characteristics presents an opportunity to address the problem of prescription drug abuse from a more foundational perspective.

 No matter how conscientious health care providers may be in their efforts to prevent diversion, some illicit drug acquisition will necessarily occur due to the need to assure that the legitimate patients are not denied necessary medication through overly aggressive diversion prevention.